gtxaspec/wz_flash-helper/docs/README_backup.md

 **❗ WARNING:**
-- Backup your Stock partitions first and copy them to a safe place in case you need them for later recovery.
+- Backup your camera Stock partitions first and copy them to a safe place in case you need them later for recovery.
 - Do not modify your Stock partition backup images, especially the boot partition image, or else rolling back to the Stock profile may brick your camera.

 -----